jouissances/flatiron-hall/README.md

 # Flatiron Hall

 This web application serves as a platform for the Students of Flatiron School to showcase their portfolio projects, favourite side projects, and beyond.
+Link is [here](https://flatiron-hall.herokuapp.com/register#).

 ## Usage